ekrsulov/ttpe/doc/docs/plugins/catalog/measure.md

 - **Visual feedback**: Shows measurement line with perpendicular extensions
 - **Live calculations**: Updates distance, ΔX, ΔY, and angle in real-time
 - **Snap type indicator**: Displays snap type (Anchor, Corner, Path, etc.) via feedback overlay
-- **Finalize**: Click again to fix (freeze) the measurement at the current end point; the measurement remains visible until the next click which starts a new measurement
+- **Finalize**: Click again to fix (freeze) the measurement at the current end point; the measurement remains visible on screen
+- **Clear**: Click once more to clear the frozen measurement before starting a new one

 ## Configuration Options